 Find Alternative Places to Go

-The United States and the world is huge!
+The United States is huge.
 Everyone doesn’t have to go to the same places.
 Knowing how to road trip responsibly means looking for alternative, less crowded spaces.

 Even on public lands, you can avoid crowds.
 You just have to know where to look and do your research.
 Try lesser know and obscure spots.
 National forests, BLM property and state parks are good alternatives to bigger name national parks.